Jackie Robinson would have turned 100 years old today. A century after his birth, his effect on sports is still felt worldwide.

 The Olympic Values were established as a reminder that life skills and experience obtained through athletic preparation, competition and teamwork are far more valuable than any medal ever awarded.
 One only needs to look at what Jackie Robinson did through baseball to see why these values mean so much.

 The first athlete of colour to play in the Major Leagues, Robinson provided the world with so much more than any game-winning hit or trophy could.

-On this day In 1947 Jackie Robinson took the field as a Dodger and forever changed the sporting world.
-His story has been told numerous times, but 66 years later it still resounds as one of the most historically significant moments for equality and racial inclusion – two key messages found in any Olympic narrative.
+On April 15, 1947, Jackie Robinson took the field as a Dodger and forever changed the sporting world.
+His story has been told numerous times, but 71 years later it still resounds as one of the most historically significant moments for equality and racial inclusion – two key messages found in any Olympic narrative.

 Robinson’s career and his quest for social integration align with many of today’s Olympic values including excellence, fairness, respect and peace – for what he fought for and believed in during his 10-year career with the Brooklyn Dodgers.
 His pursuit for excellence on and off the field of play emphasized that all people have the right to pursue and reach their potential regardless of race.
 He valued to be treated fairly as an athlete and as a human, as characterized by equality and his right to play sport.